 2.05 – Transfer of Membership.
 Membership in this corporation is not transferable or assignable.

 3.01 Annual meeting.
-The annual meeting of the members shall be held on the second Monday in January of each year, beginning with the year 2005 at the hour of 12:00 o’clock noon for the purpose of installing Directors and Officers and for the transaction of other business as may come before the meeting.
-If the day fixed for the annual meeting shall be on a legal holiday in the State of Texas, such meeting shall be held on the next succeeding Monday.
+The annual meeting of the members shall be held on the second Wednesday in January of each year, beginning with the year 2017 at the hour of 12:00 p.m. for the purpose of installing Directors and Officers and for the transaction of other business as may come before the meeting, or at such other date and time in January as determined by the affirmative vote of a quorum of the Board of Directors and announced to the members.

 3.02 Regular Meetings.
-In addition to the annual meeting of the members, there may be one regular meeting a month of the members of the corporation, said meeting to be held on the second Monday of each month at such time and place as shall be designated by the Board of Directors.
-Upon the direction of the Board of Directors, the monthly meeting date, time and place can be changed provided notice is given to the membership 21 days in advance of the rescheduled meeting date.
+In addition to the annual meeting of the members, there may be one regular meeting a month of the members of the corporation, said meeting to be held on the second Wednesday of each month at such time and place as shall be designated by the Board of Directors and announced to the members, or at such other date and time in the respective month as determined by the affirmative vote of a quorum of the Board of Directors and announced to the members.
+Upon the direction of the Board of Directors, the monthly meeting date, time and place can be changed provided notice is given to the membership no less than twenty one (21) days in advance of the rescheduled meeting date.